rafaellmario/RadioUFMGStreamSetup/Readme.md

 $sudo chmod 777 /var/log/liquidsoap
 $sudo chmod a+x /run/liquidsoap
 ```
-Creates the log file in the `/var/log/` folder and change the owners of the log file,`/etc/logrotate.d/liquidsoap`, `/run/liquidsoap` and `var/log/liquidsoap` folders.
-In the example below it is created the log file `radio.log`:
+Creates the log file in the `/var/log/` folder and change owners of the log file,`/etc/logrotate.d/liquidsoap`, `/run/liquidsoap` and `var/log/liquidsoap` folders.
+In the example below it is created the log file named `radio.log`:

 ```bash
 $sudo touch /var/log/liquidsoap/radio.log